Oklahoma Merit Protection Commission

-The Commission is composed of nine members, two appointed by the President pro tempore of the Oklahoma Senate, two by the Speaker of the Oklahoma House of Representatives, and five by the Governor of Oklahoma.
-The Commission, in turn, appoints an Executive Director and administrative law judges to hear disputes.
+The Commission was composed of nine members, two appointed by the President pro tempore of the Oklahoma Senate, two by the Speaker of the Oklahoma House of Representatives, and five by the Governor of Oklahoma.
+The Commission, in turn, appointed an Executive Director and administrative law judges to hear disputes.

 The Commission was created in 1982 by the Oklahoma Personnel Act during the term of Governor George Nigh.
+It was absorbed into the Civil Service Division of the Office of Management and Enterprise Services in 2022 after the Oklahoma Legislature passed the Civil Service and Human Capital Modernization Act.

 Functions

-The Commission's functions are established by O.S.
-74 840-1.9 and are listed below in part:
+The Commission's functions were established by O.S.
+74 840-1.9, which was repealed in 2022, and are listed below in part: